• Skip to primary navigation

 • Mixing bowl and utensils: To make these brownies, you need a large mixing bowl, a wooden spoon, a tablespoon or two, a toothpick and a sharp knife.

 • Food scale: I have included cups and oz measurements in my recipe card but for best results, especially if you're a beginner, use a scale to measure in grams.
+The final result be way more accurate and more easily repeatable this way.

 stack of 3 chocolate peanut butter cup brownies